 December 2, 1981 ~ Orchestrator, conductor, arranger, composer Hershy Kay passed away in Danbury, Connecticut, USA ~ One of the most in-demand orchestrators for Broadway shows, closely associated with once-classmate Leonard Bernstein.
 Orchestrated several of Bernstein's musicals including On The Town, Peter Pan and Candide.
 Has also orchestrated musicals for Marc Blitzstein, Harvey Schmidt, Cy Coleman, and Andrew Lloyd Webber.
 To jazz audiences perhaps best known for conducting the orchestra on Stan Getz's 1961 Focus album ~ Kay was born in 1919

-December 2, 1978 ~ The Barbra Streisand and Neil Diamond duet You Don't Bring Me Flowers hits No.1 Billboard Hot 100 for the first of two consecutive weeks ~ Originally intended as the theme song to the daily sitcom All That Glitters, the show's creator changed the concept of the show and the song was no longer appropriate.
+December 2, 1978 ~ In its sixth week on the charts, the duet single You Don't Bring Me Flowers by Barbra Streisand and Neil Diamond hits No.1 Billboard Hot 100 ~ Originally intended as the theme song to the daily sitcom All That Glitters, the show's creator changed the concept of the show and the song was no longer appropriate.
 Diamond reworked the track from its original 45 seconds to a full three minutes, and included it as a solo performance on his I'm Glad You're Here With Me Tonight album.
 Subsequently Streisand covered the track for her 1978 Songbird album.
 The two recordings were spliced and mixed by different radio stations.
 The popularity of several unofficial duet versions of the song prompted the singers to record an official duet, which spent two weeks at the top of the charts

 December 2, 1978 ~ Rock bassist Chris Wolstenholme, full name Christopher Tony Wolstenholme, born in Rotherham, UK ~ Co-founding member of Rocket Baby Dolls.
 The band would be renamed to Muse in 1994, and have recorded over half a dozen albums since.
 They are known best for songs such as Plug-in Baby, Time Is Running Out, Hysteria, Butterflies & Hurricanes, Supermassive Black Hole, Knights Of Cydonia and Uprising, all of which reached the UK top 20.
 Wolstenholme mostly plays with his fingers, rather than a plectrum, as he prefers the sound.
 Producer Rich Costey would comment: “He hits the strings really goddamn hard.
 It sounds that way because that's the way he plays.”

 December 2, 1978 ~ Singer, songwriter Nelly Furtado, full name Nelly Kim Furtado, born in Victoria, Canada ~ Rose to fame with her trip hop inspired 2000 Whoa Nelly debut album.
 Has recorded to critical acclaim and commercial succes since.
-Known for songs such as I'm Like A Bird, Say What You Want, Try, Promiscuous featuring Timbaland, Say It Right, and others.
-Collaborated with Flo Rida, Estella Marie Thompson, NERD, Missy Elliott, Dave Stewart, Paul Oakenfold, the Roots, Bryan Adams, Andrea Bocelli, and others
+Known for songs such as I'm Like A Bird, Say What You Want, Try, Promiscuous featuring Timbaland, and Say It Right.
+Collaborated with Flo Rida, Estella Marie Thompson, NERD, Missy Elliott, Dave Stewart, Paul Oakenfold, the Roots, Bryan Adams, and Andrea Bocelli

 December 2, 1972 ~ Singer Brenda Lee records Nobody Wins at Bradleys Barn, Mt Juliet, Tennessee ~ Written by Kris Kristofferson.
 Released the following January, paired with We Had A Good Thing Going on the flip side, it would reach top 5 of the country charts in the USA and Canada